 What Is the Best Way to Cook Mahi Mahi?

-One of the most popular ways to prepare Mahi Mahi is to pan fry it.
+So, how do you cook Mahi Mahi?
+Well, one of the most popular ways to prepare Mahi Mahi is to pan-fry it.

 Because of all the characteristics mentioned previously (firm, lean flesh), it holds up well in a skillet.